-Four small business leaders to share how they’re starting and optimizing digital marketing strategies in this socially distanced world.
+Four small-business leaders share how they’re starting and optimizing digital marketing strategies in this socially distanced world.

 I’ve talked with nearly a hundred small business owners about how they’re adapting their businesses to comply with social distancing requirements.
 This article is part of an ongoing series where we’ll share the tips, ideas, and stories from these business owners.
 I hope you find inspiration and insight that will help you pivot to a more digital business model for today’s “new normal.”